MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Fixes**:

-- Better support for large files ( >250 MB) in the viewer.
+- Support for large files ( >250 MB) in the viewer.

 **New features**: